kostastepetes/HAR-Analyzer-Website-MERN/README.md

 # HAR-Analyzer MERN Stack
-MERN stack website (MongoDB + Express + React + NodeJS) that operates as a Crowdsourcing platform that allows its users to upload, analyze and process their HAR Files (HTTP Archives)
+MERN stack website (MongoDB + Express + React + NodeJS) that operates as a Crowdsourcing platform and allows its users to upload, analyze and process their HAR Files (HTTP Archives)

 After cloning: